IntegratedMindHeart/api/README.md

 # api
-We had create this api using flask which help our user to create movie recommendation system and sentiment analysis.
-This api can be used  by any developer who want to create movie recommendation system for their application he/she will just need to call our api.
+We have created this API using a flask that helps our users to create movie recommendation systems and sentiment analysis.
+This API can be used by any developer who wants to create a movie recommendation system for their application he/she will just need to call our API.

 ## See Project